 Understanding Renewable Energy Credits in California

-RECs (Renewable Energy Credits, sometimes called Renewable Energy Certificates) are a measure of renewable energy used in states like California to help subsidize and market renewable energy.
-Businesses can create, buy, and sell RECs to help meet their renewable energy goals, offset carbon footprints, and much more.
+RECs (Renewable Energy Credits, sometimes called Green Tags or Renewable Energy Certificates) are a measure of renewable energy used in the United States in states like California to help subsidize and market renewable energy.
+Furthermore, many states have enacted a Renewable Portfolio Standard (RPS), which mandates that electricity generation companies generate a specific proportion of renewable power each year.
+Businesses can create, buy, and sell RECs to help meet their renewable energy goals, offset carbon emissions, and much more.

 Coldwell Solar provides consultation services to enable both buyers and sellers in the REC market.
 However, we understand that businesses new to the process may have plenty of questions.
 Let’s go over some of the more commonly asked questions.